williamflynt/technical-orders/docs/design.md

 They are meant to be bound on the long edge, typically with a few flexible rings.
 Pages have alternating margins based on page side, with the inner/center margin wider than the outer margin, to support holes for binding without losing content.

+## T.O.
+Style Checklist - AST

+If a technical order checklist is represented as an AST, what does that look like?

+TODO (wf 2 Jan 23): Render checklist tree with respect to Markdown considerations below.

 ## Technical Considerations

 ### Requirements